Mark Stoneking

-Mark Stoneking (born 1 August 1956) is a geneticist currently working as the Group Leader of the Max Planck Institute for Evolutionary Anthropology, of Max Planck Gesellschaft at Leipzig, and Honorary Professor of Biological Anthropology, University of Leipzig, Leipzig, Germany.
+Mark Stoneking (born 1 August 1956) is a geneticist currently working as the Group Leader of the Max Planck Institute for Evolutionary Anthropology, of Max Planck Gesellschaft at the University of Leipzig, Germany.
+He is also Honorary Professor of Biological Anthropology.
 He works in the field of human evolution, especially the genetic evolution, origin and dispersal of modern humans.
-He, along with his doctoral advisor Allan Wilson and a fellow researcher Rebecca L. Cann, contributed to the Out of Africa Theory in 1987 by introducing the concept of Mitochondrial Eve, a hypothetical common mother of all living humans based on mitochondrial DNA.
+He, along with his doctoral advisor Allan Wilson and a fellow researcher Rebecca L. Cann, contributed to the "Out of Africa" theory in 1987 by introducing the concept of Mitochondrial Eve, a hypothetical common mother of all living humans based on mitochondrial DNA.

 Education

 Stoneking studied an undergraduate course in anthropology from 1974 at the University of Oregon, United States, from where he obtained a Bachelor of Arts (B.A.) degree in 1977.
 He shifted to the Pennsylvania State University to obtain MS in genetics in 1979, and subsequently a similar master's degree from University of Wisconsin, Madison in 1981.
 His master's degree was on evolutionary genetics of salmonid fish.
 Captivated by the emerging research on mitochondrial DNA, in 1981 he joined Allan Wilson, a renowned biochemist at the Department of Biochemistry, University of California, Berkeley, under whose supervision he got a PhD in 1986.
 His research was on human mtDNA variation, a follow-up of the work of Rebecca Cann, who was just completing her doctoral thesis from the same supervisor.
-He continued as Postdoctoral Fellow in 1986 at Berkeley and completed it in 1988.
+He continued as postdoctoral fellow in 1986 at Berkeley and completed it in 1988.

 Professional career and contributions

-In 1989, he joined the Human Genome Center at the Lawrence Berkeley Laboratory, Berkeley, as a Staff Scientist.
+In 1989, he joined the Human Genome Center at the Lawrence Berkeley Laboratory, Berkeley, as a staff scientist.
 Then he worked as an Associate Research Scientist at the Department of Human Genetics, Cetus Corporation, Emeryville, California for a year.
-In 1990, he entered the faculty of Assistant Professor the Department of Anthropology, Pennsylvania State University as assistant professor.
-He was promoted to Associate Professor in 1994 and a full professor in 1998.
+In 1990, he entered the faculty of assistant professor the Department of Anthropology, Pennsylvania State University as assistant professor.
+He was promoted to associate professor in 1994 and a full professor in 1998.
 During 1996-1997 he served as a visiting professor at the Zoology Institute, University of Munich, Germany.
 In 1999, he got an appointment in the Department of Evolutionary Genetics, Max Planck Institute for Evolutionary Anthropology, Leipzig, as the Group Leader.
-He concurrently serves as an Honorary Professor of Biological Anthropology at the University of Leipzig.
+He concurrently serves as an honorary professor of biological anthropology at the University of Leipzig.